Schepp/schepp.dev/posts/today-the-trident-era-ends.md

 (Note how the `classid` attribute changes depending on the type of data.)

-And finally you could also reference an external XML file via `<xml>` tag...
+And finally you could also reference an external XML file via `<xml>` tag…

 ```html
 <xml src="http://localhost/xmlFile.xml"></xml>
 ```

-...use embedded inline XML in HTML as your data source:
+…or use embedded inline XML in HTML as your data source:

 ```html
 <body>